PaddlePaddle/Paddle/doc/demo/quick_start/index_en.md

                         obj="process",
                         args={"dictionary": word_dict})
 ```

-You can refer to the following link for more detailed examples
+You can refer to the following link for more detailed examples and data formats: <a href = "../../ui/data_provider/pydataprovider2.html">PyDataProvider2</a>.
-: <a href = "../../ui/data_provider/python_case.html">Python Use Case</a>，The detailed documentation on data format is: <a href = "../../ui/api/py_data_provider_wrapper.html"> PyDataProviderWrapper</a>。

 ## Network Architecture
 You will describe four kinds of network architectures in this section.